 what to bring to Tunisia

 Tunisia is a beautiful country, full of rich history, and smaller than you might expect!
-It’s home to archeological sites such as Carthage and famous mosques such as Kairouan.
-Whether you’re spending the night under the stars in the Sahara desert or relaxing at the beach, I’ve put together a list of all the things you’ll want to make sure to not forget, what to wear in each season, as well as a list of what NOT to bring.
+It combines the best of Africa and the Mediterranean, and is home to archeological sites such as Carthage and famous mosques such as Kairouan.
+Whether you’re spending the night under the stars in the Sahara desert or relaxing at the beach, I’ve put together a list of all the things you’ll want to make sure not to forget, what to wear in each season, as well as a list of what NOT to bring.

 See our product selection criteria and guidelines here.